crice802/Fright-or-Flop/README.md

 Search and review your favorite scary movies .
 Follow other users and see what movies they have watched and reviewed

 ## why?
 I have always loved spooky and scary movies.
-Would love to have a place where fellow horror fans can rate and review thier favorite movies
+I grew up in venice beach, down the street from the Roger Corman Studios.
+I Would love to have a place where fellow horror fans can rate and review thier favorite movies
 # Getting Started
 [Fright or Flop] (https://fright-or-flop.herokuapp.com/)<br>
 [Trello Board] (https://trello.com/b/ZQETLkkC/frigh-or-flop-creepy-crtiques)